Average Joe's Coffee Co.

 Some briefs hand you a concept immediately — like being handed a cup of perfectly brewed coffee.
 This was one of them.

-Average Joe's — a coffee shop that's anything but.
-The brief called for a brand that was friendly, eclectic, and colorful, with a personality that leaned into the joke of its own name because in reality it's a place that calls itself average while being entirely intentional about everything it does.
+Average Joe's isn't your average coffee shop.
+The brief called for a brand that was friendly, eclectic, and colorful.
+A place that leans into the joke of its own name while being entirely intentional about everything it does.

 I started by imagining the space.
 Mismatched chairs that somehow work together.
-Colorful cups an an assortment of shapes and sizes that don't match but feel like they belong.
-Plants in corners and windowsills.
-The kind of place where someone settles in for two hours with a book, where a conversation stretches past a second cup, where the coffee is quietly excellent and nobody is in a hurry.
+Colorful cups in an assortment of shapes and sizes that don't match but feel like they belong.
+Plants everywhere, tucked into every corner and spilling onto windowsills.
+The kind of place where you can get lost in a book, where a conversation stretches past a second cup, where the coffee is quietly excellent and nobody is in a hurry.
 The brand needed to feel like that room.

 Building the Identity

-The coffee cup came first — hand-drawn, loose, warm.
-I wanted the illustration to carry the same energy as the space I was imagining: a little imperfect, full of character.
-The organic shapes throughout the system follow the same logic, hand-drawn rather than constructed, giving the whole identity a human quality that a more polished approach would have lost.
+The coffee cup came first — a hand-drawn cup, loose, warm.
+I wanted the illustration to carry the same energy as the space I was imagining: a little imperfect, loaded with character.
+Each shape in the branding is hand-drawn.
+Nothing polished, nothing too clean.
+Everything feels touched by a real person.

 The palette was a process of elimination — not uncertainty, but refinement.
 It started with a rich terracotta alongside a warm cream and deep dark brown.
 Yellow arrived and eventually merged with the cream, warming it into something richer.
 The caramel lightened.
 The purple showed up and immediately felt right.
 Each iteration wasn't a wrong answer, just a step toward the right one.